xianggebenben/GraphSL/docs/index.rst

     pip install -r requirements.txt

-Second, download the data folder of the repo (https://github.com/xianggebenben/GraphSL), which contains six datasets.

 Usage
 ------------

 Now, you can import and use GraphSL in your Python code.
-Please make sure your Python code and the data folder are in the same directory:

 .. code-block:: python

     from GraphSL.GNN.SLVAE.main import SLVAE